noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 - **TestCLI**: A Console application allowing you to call the various cognitive services and then upload the images and data to Azure.
 Images are uploaded to Blob Storage, and the various metadata (tags, captions, faces) are uploaded to DocumentDB.

 Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
 They start blank, so once you get your Azure Pass up and running we can provision your service keys and set up your storage account and DocumentDB instance.

+**Finished** also contains a `PictureBot.sln` in the `PictureBot` directory.
+This is for Phase 3, where we integrate our Search Index into the Bot Framework.

+> If you don't have Visual Studio installed, no problem!
+See [the Appendix](./LabManual.html#Appendix) for details on setting up a Visual Studio VM in Azure.

 ## Navigating the Azure portal ##